Terms and Conditions

 A. Sharing in the Risk of Crop Failure

 We promise to do our best to provide you with a bountiful share each week.
-The quantity of [produce/grain/flowers], however, may vary from [week-to-week/month-to-month/season-to-season] due to extreme weather, insects, or other production factors despite our best efforts.
+The quantity of produce, however, may vary from week to week and season to season due to extreme weather, insects, or other production factors despite our best efforts.
 By joining our CSA, you are agreeing to share the risk of crop failure with us and other members.
 In the unlikely event of a crop failure, our procedure is as follows:

 If only a small portion of crops fail, we compensate for the failed crops by filling your share with other crops grown on the farm that are ready for harvest at that time.
 We may cover for a crop loss by buying in from other local farmers with the same certifications as our farm.
 This may not be a feasible option for all crops because of cost or widespread failure.